Genivia/ugrep/README.md

 *Find a Setting*.
 Select *environment variables* -> *Path* -> *New* and add the directory `C:\<fill this part in>\ugrep\bin\win32`.

+Notes on using `ugrep.exe` from the Windows command line:
+- ugrep.exe expands globs such as `*.txt` and `*\dir\*`
+- colorized output is enabled by default
-When using `ugrep.exe` from the Windows command line, use `"` instead of `'` to specify patterns, since `'` becomes part of the command-line argument!
-Also, an empty argument `""` is ignored by some Windows command interpreters such as Powershell.
-Use option `--match` instead.
+- when specifying quited patterns and arguments on the command line, do not enclose arguments in single `'` quotes, use `"` instead (single `'` quotes become part of a command-line argument)
+- when specifying an empty pattern `""` to match all input, this may be ignored by some Windows command interpreters such as Powershell, in that case use option `--match` instead

 The Linux binary was built on CentOS 7.6.